-Hulu picks up four new eSports series
+Hulu picks up four new esports series

 Nintendo’s mini SNES has already been hacked to run more games